craftercms/docs/source/.new-ia/by-role/developer/plugins/build-your-own/plugin-descriptor.rst

 For site plugins, the ``plugin.documentation`` serves as the help block for the plugin.
 It contains a URL to the plugin's documentation file (must be in Markdown) containing information on how to use/configure the plugin.
 The documentation will appear alongside the plugin in Crafter Studio and the CrafterCMS Marketplace.

-See :ref:`studio-plugins` for examples of plugins auto-wired in Studio.
+See :ref:`newIa-studio-plugins` for examples of plugins auto-wired in Studio.